Shashwat121/PHMS_Project/README.md

+#Website link for Patient Health Monitoring System:
+www.healthmonitoring101.in

 # PHMS_Project
 This project is known as Patient Health Monitoring System (PHMS).
 It is built on the LAMP stack and uses Python 2.7.13 as the backend